HelpBot Assistant

 NOTE

-See the Blazor Themes topic for different methods (Static Web Assets, CDN, and CRG) to reference themes in a Blazor application.
-For script references, see Adding Script Reference.
+Check out the Blazor Themes topic to discover various methods (Static Web Assets, CDN, and CRG) for referencing themes in the Blazor application.
+Also, see Adding Script Reference topic to learn different approaches for adding script references in the Blazor application.

 Add Syncfusion® Blazor component